hla63/Msi-modern-15-Hackintosh/README.md

 - Keyboard works good (brightness & audio mute/vol -/+) with ssdt
 - trackpad works most of the time (with gesture & trackpad pref)

+# Tips

+- Make sure you have disabled secure boot in bios.
+- You had to disabled CFG Lock in bios.

+- At startup press suppr key
+-**Go to Advanced menu & press the magic combo keys**

+- Press ALT + RIGHT-CTRL + RIGHT-SHIFT together then press F2 for see hidden feature
+- Note (press also fn keys for azerty users)
+- go to advanced->power & Performance ->CPU - Power Management Control ->CPU lock Configuration ->CFG lock